RasheedLewis/VibeCraft/docs/more/abandoned_refactoring_branch.md

 ---

-## Commit 068da39: Codebase Cleanup and Simplification
+## Commit 068da39: Codebase Cleanup and Simplification ✅ DONE

 **Commit:** `068da3977cbb53ec75c76b576ceb41fdc1728dd0`
 **Date:** Tue Nov 18 21:36:10 2025 -0600
 **Author:** adamisom
 **Message:** `refactor: codebase cleanup and simplification`

+**Status:** ✅ Completed in commits 8105a5a, c2d47f0, and 1148d7e (refactoring2 branch)

 **Summary:** This commit represents a major codebase cleanup and simplification effort, removing 11,320 lines of code and adding 2,832 lines, for a net reduction of 8,488 lines.
 The refactoring focused on removing unused features, consolidating utilities, and reorganizing documentation.